 The most traditional recipe Americans have found on LIBBY'S® Pumpkin can label since 1950 and is considered the gold standard of pumpkin pie taste.

 According to Bon Appétit magazine, LIBBY'S® started as Libby, McNeill & Libby, a canned meat company in Chicago in the late 1800s.
-Then, in the 1920s, they started caning pumpkins, and the rest was history.
+In the 1920s, they started canning pumpkins, and the rest is history.
 Now, the company produces 85 percent of canned pumpkins in the US.

 Before LIBBY'S® Pumpkin, you had to break down and clean the pumpkin, roast it, mash it, and then use it in your recipes.
 That's how my mom would make the Romanian version of pumpkin pie.